alphagov/govuk-rfcs/rfc-163/relocating-logic-from-cdn.md

 - Stripping query string params only for the homepage and `/alerts`[^remove-query]
   - This appears to be a DDoS prevention measure(?) - should we expand this protection to other routes?
 - Automatic failover to static S3/GCS mirror if origin is unhealthy (only in staging and production)[^mirror-failover]
-  - This involves a lot of steps which are out of scope for this RFC, such as URL rewriting, customising cache behaviour, setting up grace periods and saint mode, and response code rewriting.
-If we move to Compute@Edge we will need to reimplement all of this (but it should be much easier to follow the logic then)
 - Stripping the `Accept-Encoding` header if the content is already compressed[^strip-accept-encoding]
   - Context: https://github.com/alphagov/govuk-cdn-config/pull/379
   - [Fastly already normalises the `Accept-Encoding` header](https://developer.fastly.com/reference/http/http-headers/Accept-Encoding/#normalization), but it doesn't automatically remove it if the requested content is already compressed